 So, how can you charge an electric car if you don’t have a driveway?

 Public charge stations

-According to Zap Map, there are more than 56,000 public charge points in the UK, in over 20,000 locations.
+According to Zap Map, at the end of April 2023 there were 42,566 electric vehicle charging points across the UK, across 24,909 charging locations.
 That means you’re never too far from somewhere to charge your EV, such as at supermarkets, public car parks and service stations.
 By using a rapid charge point, you can charge your EV from 20% to 80% in less than thirty minutes.

 Many employers are now installing charging stations at offices and other commercial premises as it’s seen as a highly desirable perk.
 Usually, employees don’t have to pay to charge their EVs while on site.
 There are also government grants available to businesses interested in installing charging stations.